So I recently remembered that I had a YouTube channel and forgot about it, so it got me thinking how do you start a YouTube channel?

 - Movie Maker for Windows 10 – I used this on one video I posted on my channel.
 On my I7-8700 + GTX1660 Game testing video, I quickly learned that even though it’s free and simple to use, it lacks the functionality I need to make videos that I imagine is made on my head.

 - Premiere Pro – Everyone I know, suggested me to use it, even reviews on the internet always mentions Adobe Premiere Pro. creativebloq’s The best video editing software in 2019, digitalcameraworld’s The best video editing software for vloggers and filmmakers, and Lifewire’s The 10 Best Video Editing Software of 2019 You get the picture, there are tons and no one can deny the popularity and functionality that’s why it’s always suggested as one of the best.

 - Windows 10 photos – Heck it’s already included in Windows 10, And I like the “adventure” on overlay on my stills.

-My wife also started her channel called Homebuddy Mum Vlog, She vlogs about her daily life, what she does in the morning (biking, zumba, yoga), also DIY stuff and Activities for the kids, pretty soon she’ll post some cooking videos.
-We really need to have a good setup on our kitchen such as lighting and camera placement, etc. But for the meantime we make do with what we currently have.
+My wife also started her channel called Homebuddy Mum Vlog, She vlogs about her daily life, what she does in the morning (biking, Zumba, yoga), also DIY stuff and Activities for the kids, pretty soon she’ll post some cooking videos.
+We really need to have a good setup on our kitchen such as lighting and camera placement, etc. But in the meantime, we make do with what we currently have.

-For Vloggers, You need to invest on these :
+For Vloggers, You need to invest in these :